ycm-core/ycmd/README.md

 user.
 Don't forget that evil.com can send requests to servers listening on localhost if the user visits evil.com in a browser.

-**This is not a theoretical concern**; a working proof-of-concept remote code execution exploit [was created][exploit] for ycmd running on localhost.
+**This is not merely a theoretical concern**; a working proof-of-concept remote code execution exploit [was created][exploit] for ycmd running on localhost.
 The HMAC auth was added to block this attack vector.

 Contact
 -------